Why I'm a Vegetarian

 Most people aren't willing to endure those alternatives, and that's fine with me, but I've made my choice.
 I find vegetarian alternatives to be very tasty and satisfying, and I can completely accept it if someone else does not agree and isn't willing to give it up.
 I've taken a nutrition class and I have found that unless you're a vegan (you don't eat animals OR animal products), you really don't have to pay too much attention as long as you do get those proteins somehow.
 Vegans have to take more care to get all their nutrition, but it's very easy for a vegetarian.

-I'll also have you know that I am not one of those "prissy" vegetarians who goes around telling other people that they need to stop eating meat too.
+I'll also have you know that I am not one of those vegetarians who goes around telling other people that they need to stop eating meat too.
 I'm supportive of "animal rights" but not to the extent that I'm going to pester other people with my beliefs.
 The switch to vegetarianism, if it is to be made, has to be made of one's own accord, not through pressure from other people.
 Just like religion: If you're not willing to accept the sacrifices, you're not going to enjoy the benefits.
 And I know a lot of people find meat too tasty or too convenient to give up.
 (Being a person who has been pestered one too many times about religion, I understand that having someone force their beliefs or practices on you is no picnic.)
 So no, if you are one of my friends I'm not going to try to "convert" you, or be prissy about it, or make snide comments or get grossed out if you eat meat around me.
 I ate it for most of my life and I'm not going to look down on you for doing the same.

 One last thing: I didn't switch to vegetarianism for the health benefits, as I said, but it sure is nice to have them. :) I've been feeling better since I switched to a no meat diet, though I don't know if it's a psychological phenomenon or if it's a physical thing.
 I used to get colds and minor sicknesses when they were going around, but now I think I have the immune system of the gods or something, because I have literally had two colds in ten years and have caught no other communicable diseases.